Nukaraju2003/obfuscation/README.md

 ## obfuscation of .h5 model

 1 .
-The code loads a trained Keras model, extracts detailed information about its layers, and saves this information to a JSON file.
+The code loads a trained Keras model, extracts detailed information about its layers, and saves this information to a JSON file. <br>
 2 .
 Obfuscate Layer Names